conan-io/docs/developing_packages/editable_packages.rst

 Layout files
 +++++++++++++

+Instead of changing the recipe file to match the local layout, it's possible to define the layout in a separate file.
+This is especially useful if you have a large number of libraries with the structure so you can write it one and use it for several packages.
 Layout files have the following syntax:

    .. code-block:: ini